scholarslab/engl-5559/herzig/README.md

 ## Hadriana
-This work, Hadriana in All My Dreams, is by René Depestre, and Hadriana is transformed into a zombie by lemons
+This work, *Hadriana in All My Dreams*, is by René Depestre, and Hadriana is transformed into a zombie by lemons
 <param ve-image
        label="Lemon Plant"
        description="Citrus Tree"